luke-h1/pulse/note.md

     * /posts/me - my posts
     * /projects/me - my projects
     * /feed - all projects and posts of all users
-    * /posts - all posts of all users
+    * /posts - all posts of all users ✅
-    * /projects - all projects of all users
+    * /projects - all projects of all users ✅
     * /user/[slug] - user profile
     * /user/me - my profile with edit toggles
     * Footer ✅
     * Look into boilerplate-graphql for styling
-  * WYSWIG editor with @editorjs - potentially a custom package for this to distribute it to admin project
+  * WYSWIG editor with @editorjs - potentially a custom package for this to distribute it to admin project ✅
+  * Image uploads - both via editor and general form fields